ppKrauss/openCitation/README.md

 * To support users to understand "default licenses";
 * To support users to find "most open" repositories, authors, etc.
 * Support to court trials (in request to open documents);
-* Vision of "open licence of node-document" (in "organic" document collections);
+* Vision of "open license of node-document" (in "organic" document collections);
 * Expand the vision of "Freedom of Information"
 * Open license marketing;
 * ...